-Our community is made up of mostly Macushi residents and some Wapichan as well.
-Before the people moved down on to the savannah our settlements and homesteads were located up in the mountains at Miri king (Lucas Creek), Bairii wao, and Karan wao.
+Our community is made up of mix tribe with mostly Macushi and Wapichan.
+Before our village home steads were up in the mountains at Miri king (Lucas Creek), Bairii wao, and Karan wao.
 Some names of our first families are Salvador, William, Rodrigues, Lewis Mandook, Felix Alfred, Maurito Joaquim and Edward.

-The Village has a land title, but it does not secure a large part of our traditional lands.
+The Village has a land has a land title, but it does not secure a large part of our traditional lands.
 The Village Council has submitted a formal request for extension of our land title under the Amerindian Act, which is currently being processed by the government of Guyana.
-The results of this application remain pending.
+The results of this application remain pending in 2017.

 There are two satellite communities next to our main village.
-There is Mirii wa’o village 4 miles’ eastwards of the main village and Quaiko community 2 miles west of the main village.
-These satellite communities are overseen by Senior Councillors and report at General meetings in the main village every three months.
-Quaiko has a population of 125 people (no church, no school).
-This village is named after a swamp called Quaida (ite palm fruit).
+There is Mirii wa’o village 4 miles’ east wards of main village and Quaiko village 2 miles west of main village.
+These satellite communities are overseen by Senior Councillors and reports at General meetings in main village every three months.
+Quaiko village has a population of 125 people, no church, no school.
+This village is named after a swamp called quaida (ite palm fruit).

 Mirii Wa'o village has a population of about 257 persons and it is named after a plant called Mirii.
-It has a Church, Health Post, and a sports field.
-School children attend school in the main village and have to ride bicycles.
-Some walk to and from school every day.
+With a Church, Health Post, and sports field.
+School children attends school in main village and have to ride bicycles and some walk to school every day.
 Mirii Wa'o satellite residents farm high up in the Kanuku Mountains on customary lands some 15 miles from their home located inside the proposed land title extension area of Shorinab Village.
 Like any other villagers, farmers have farm camps in distant traditional farming grounds where they have a farmhouse and farm camps.